How to use roles to manage what resources and actions users are allowed to interact with

 Overriding the Approval Queue

 If a user has the “Manage and Edit” permission level on the organization, they are allowed to approve any payment order, even if they create it themselves.
-(These actions will still be tracked.)
+Although we typically don’t recommend setting up your roles this way, it can be beneficial if you are a small company or want a particular type of user (i.e. your CEO) to be able to bypass the rules.
+These actions will still be tracked.

 Viewing Paper Items and Returns Without an Internal Account

 Modern Treasury may import data about a Return or Paper Item that reference a bank account that Modern Treasury is not linked to at the bank.
-In these cases, a user may view the created Return or Paper Item object if that user has a global “View Only” permission on the Accounts domain.
+In these cases, a user may view the created Return or Paper Item object if that user has at least the global “View Only” permission on the Accounts domain.